chini5ko/bash/README.md

 ```

 ## $ mkdir
-this command create a file under your current directory
+this command create a directory (or a folder) under your current directory
 ```bash
 $ mkdir secretFolder # create a directory with the name <anyName>
 ```